ANALYTICS SOLUTIONS2025-10-09

 Efficient: Not having to depend on 3rd party resources means end users can garner insights faster.

 Fewer hands and heads mean, for one, avoiding the time-consuming process of providing explanations to one and all.
-Companies can thus make sound decisions based on data quicker than before, to outpace their competition.
+Companies can thus make sound decisions based on data quickly than before, to outpace their competition.

 Empowering: Employees at all levels are now directly invested in the overall goals and performance of their organization.

-At the center of this culture of analytics is of course the Self-Service Analytics platform.
+At the center of this culture of analytics is, of course, the Self-Service Analytics platform.

-It’s for companies who want to truly thrive to make this cultural shift – towards data and nothing else – now.
+It’s for companies that want to truly thrive to make this cultural shift – towards data and nothing else – now.
 And, by deploying self-service analytics tools, that culture shift can occur throughout your entire organization.

 Acknowledgment: https://www.tableau.com/sites/default/files/whitepapers/how_to_build_a_culture_of_self-service_analytics.pdf?ref=lp&signin=87c9f76eb5f343906b8ca9db75f845e0